 There is a lot of bewildering – and sometimes contradictory – advice on sharpening.
 My advice, for what it is worth, is just to watch what Paul Sellers has to say on it and do that, or if you are feeling flush spend a few pounds on Richard Maguire’s brilliant video series on the same, it is by far the most comprehensive and clear account I have come across.
 Try and avoid trawling the internet for advice or your head may explode.
 You have been warned!

-Maguire is a natural teacher and has an entertaining and very watchable style – the videos are carefully thought out and there are a lot of really helpful close ups showing how he goes about each technique (frequently he shows more than one approach to accomplishing a task so you can experiment too).
+Maguire is a natural teacher and has an entertaining and very watchable style.
+The videos are carefully thought out and there are a lot of really helpful close ups showing how he goes about each technique and he frequently shows more than one approach to accomplishing a task so you can experiment too.
 Highly recommended (I have no affiliation with their business, btw!)

 that’s it from me on the topic of workbenches.
 Good luck to those of you about to embark on your own benches, I am sure you will enjoy it and learn a lot.